 3. Work on your disappointment from the past.

-Those with an anxious attachment style become anxious because one or both of their parents were inattentive to basic emotional and/or physical needs.
+Those with an anxious attachment style become anxious because one or both of their parents were inattentive to basic emotional and/or physical needs, or because they were let down and not supported in significant romantic relationships.
 We humans bring the lessons we learned in the past into the present, to try and avoid that pain in our current relationships.

 But sometimes, those lessons and tactics that were helpful when you were little are not helpful anymore.
-You may try ineffectively to keep yourself safe by controlling or worrying about outcomes, and directly affect your partner.
+As I said before, we can build strategies that then actually sabotage us in relationship.
+You may try ineffectively to keep yourself safe by controlling or worrying about outcomes, and that worrying or controlling affect your partner.

 4. Recognize when someone is securely attached and what they do.